linnarsson-lab/adult-human-brain/README.md

 ### Compute diffusion pseudotime from root

-Use essentially the approach in the DPT paper.
+Instead of the exact method descriped in Fabian Theis paper, we use a numerical approximation that is essentially identical to Google PageRank.
+This scales easily to millions of cells.

 Consider what might be a good root node:

 * Average or single ES cells (might be bad if it's cycling)
 * Average of all cells